vsrinivas/fuchsia/docs/targets/khadas-vim.md

 - 3rd from right: RX (Orange wire)
 - 4th from right: Ground (Black wire)

+For FTDI serial cables with black, white red and green wires, use this:

+- 2nd from right: TX (White wire)
+- 3rd from right: RX (Green wire)
+- 4th from right: Ground (Black wire)

 In [this diagram](http://docs.khadas.com/basics/VimGPIOPinout/) of the 40 pin header, these correspond to pins 17 through 19.